-Diffuse axonal injury (DAI) is a severe form of traumatic brain injury due to shearing forces.
+Diffuse axonal injury (DAI), also known as traumatic axonal injury (TAI), is a severe form of traumatic brain injury due to shearing forces.
 It is a potentially difficult diagnosis to make on imaging alone, especially on CT as the finding can be subtle, however, it has the potential to result in severe neurological impairment.

 The diagnosis is best made on MRI where it is characterised by several small regions of susceptibility artifact at the grey-white matter junction, in the corpus callosum, and in more severe cases in the brainstem, surrounded by FLAIR hyperintensity.

 The patients at risk of diffuse axonal injury belong to the same cohort as those who suffer traumatic brain injury and as such young men are very much over-represented.

 Typically, patients who are shown to have diffuse axonal injury have loss of consciousness at the time of the accident.
 Post-traumatic coma may last a considerable time and is often attributed to coexistent more visible injury (e.g. cerebral contusions).
 As such the diagnosis is often not suspected until later when patients fail to recover neurologically as expected.